zapp8/babackup/README.md

 # BaBackup
-is a bash script that use rsync over ssh to backup your data securely
+is a very simple bash script that use rsync over ssh to backup your data securely

 ## Installation
 - install **rsync** package on your box